rule

 Text 6

-The Supreme Lord said: 'The three ways of yoga that I, desiring to bestow the perfection of the human being, have described are the path of philosophy [jñâna], the path of work [karma] and the path of devotion [bhakti]; outside of those there are no means whatsoever [see also B.G. contents and tri-kânda].
+The Supreme Lord said: 'The three ways of yoga that I have described in My desire to grant the human being the perfection, are the path of philosophy [jńāna], the path of work [karma] and the path of devotion [bhakti]; outside of them there are no ways to be found [see also B.G. contents and trikānda].
+(Vedabase)

 Text 7